 One of the nice things you can do on Koh Samui Island is going around by motorbike or rental car, as the island is big enough to show you a different face every time.
 The south and southwest offer fabulous sandy beaches with no one there but coconut tree and perhaps a small food stall selling curries and Pad Thai noodles.

-In the center of the island you’ll find a jungle full of waterfalls and elephant trails, as well as some Muay Thai (Thai Boxing) camps and academies.
+In the center of the island, you’ll find a jungle full of waterfalls and elephant trails, as well as some Muay Thai (Thai Boxing) camps and academies.

 This time I decided to go south by motorbike, starting in Chaweng Beach.
-Driving a motorbike in Thailand is a challenge in itself, given the left traffic and the absolute non-existence of traffic rules.
+Driving a motorcycle in Thailand is a challenge in itself, given the left traffic and the absolute non-existence of traffic rules.
 The only way to get through is to adapt and drive very defensively.
 If you come to a crossroads, watch out if the others will stop, even if you have the right of way.

 When moving on, I decide for the coastal road and come into more quiet areas with lots of small hotels and untouched beaches.
-On one of the beaches, I don’t really remember its name, I stop at a small hut selling food and had the probably best chicken red curry I’ve eaten so far in Thailand.
+On one of the beaches, I don’t really remember its name, I stopped at a small hut selling food and had the probably best chicken red curry I’ve eaten so far in Thailand.
 The beach seems unreal and as beautiful as anyone would imagine a dream beach to be.
-I am the only guest apart from a young english couple having lunch there too.
+I am the only guest apart from a young English couple having lunch there too.
 Very relaxing.

 One thing to keep in mind in Samui is: Be careful when driving.
 Some people are drunk, some just reckless, but I see people over and over get hit by someone and hurt badly.
 Assume there are no traffic laws – and watch out for stray dogs everywhere!
 They can jump out of the high grass very quickly, and can cause some pretty bad crashes.